 And finally, when the grass grows too long, it becomes home to pests that can ultimately destroy your entire garden.
 These pests use the long leaves of the grass as shelter while some feed on them.
 As a result, you will see patches of dead grass while the rest of the turf is green.
 If you don’t take immediate action, the entirety of your lawn will look lifeless.

 Thus, as the name implies, a lawn mower is used for mowing your lawn.
-This act of cutting the top portion of grass helps keep them strong and healthy while also making them visually appealing.
-If you are looking for a new lawn mower you might take a look at this article: best Riding Lawn Mower to buy.
+This act of cutting the top portion of grass helps keep them strong and healthy while also making them visually appealing. check out our article on the best lawn mower for rough terrain.

 Now that you know what a lawnmower is used for, I’m sure you’re curious as to how it works.
 Most of today’s lawnmowers look like tiny carts that you push across your lawn and the grass is just cut and bagged instantly.